wanpf/fsm-start-demo/demo/egress-gateway/README.md

 ### 3.1 Technical concepts

-There are two types of policies for Egress in OSM Edge:
+There are two types of policies for Egress in FSM:

 - Destination Control Policies
   - **Permissive Mode**: Release all external traffic